1957 Academy Awards®

 And actress Elsa Lanchester, wife of Charles Laughton, received her second and last Best Supporting Actress nomination in 1957 (her only other nomination was for Come to the Stable (1949)) as co-star Laughton's nurse in Witness for the Prosecution, but she had more memorable, unnominated performances during her career, including her role as Anne of Cleves in The Private Life of Henry VIII (1932-33) and the title role as the Bride in Bride of Frankenstein (1935).

 Marlene Dietrich deserved a nomination for her role as the murder suspect's wife Christine Helm/Vole (and in a second role as a mysterious Cockney-accented woman) in the plot-twisting Witness for the Prosecution.

 There were three superb, powerful films without any nominations in 1957 - each could easily have won been nominated for Best Picture - or for numerous acting accolades:

-None of the actors in the jury in 12 Angry Men (Henry Fonda as Mr. Davis (liberar juror No. 8), E.G. Marshall, Ed Begley, or Lee J. Cobb) received an acting Oscar nomination.
+None of the actors in the jury in Sidney Lumet's 12 Angry Men (Henry Fonda as Mr. Davis (liberal, stoic and compassionate Juror No. 8), E.G. Marshall, Ed Begley, or Lee J. Cobb) received an acting Oscar nomination.
 And William Holden was neglected in the oft-nominated Best Picture winner The Bridge On The River Kwai as American POW Shears.